LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/integrations.md

 Many use cases require integration with an API to send and receive data.
 Following the "billing" use case, in this tutorial you add an integration to check a user’s account balance.

+{: .important}
+This tutorial uses an example API that returns random balance data when given an account number and email address.

 ### Watch the video

 <div style="display: block; position: relative; max-width: 70%;margin:0 auto;"><div style="padding-top: 56.25%;"><iframe src="https://player.vimeo.com/video/450720977" allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen="" style="width: 100%; height: 100%; position: absolute; top: 10px; bottom: 0px; right: 0px; left: 0px;"></iframe></div></div>